One of my goals for GRS in 2012 is to write more about earning money.

 Ramit: Even one $5,000 raise — just one — can be worth $1 million over an entire career.
 And people who tend to negotiate a raise once tend to do so repeatedly.

 Well, there you have it.
 It was me, not them.
-I was a young female using phrases like “I think” who was too fearful to ask for raises because I was always hearing about budget concerns and how we were lucky to have jobs.
+I was a young female using phrases like “I think” who was too fearful to ask for raises because I was always lucky to have jobs.
 I was pretty textbook, and a lot of that could have been remedied if I had videotaped myself.
-It’s a powerful way to avoid common mistakes — such as not smiling or using weak phrases that undermine your efforts — and to gain confidence before you sit down with your boss.
+It's a powerful way to avoid common mistakes — such as not smiling or using weak phrases that undermine your efforts — and to gain confidence before you sit down with your boss.

 If you're interested in more on negotiation, Ramit is offering a free mini-course that includes tips on overcoming fears about negotiating; the three biggest interviewing mistakes; the exact words to use to get a raise; and more.
 Here's a preview of what you can expect: